-14 projects financed from EIB resources 7 projects financed from EDF resources Total (estimates in approximat e figures) Contribution to a total industrial investment o f 226 50 276 Number of jobs created directly (6,650) (1,900) (8,850) New added value created each year: (a) industrial added value, created directly 59 24 83 (b) allowing for fore- seeable indirect effects 120 50 170 Favourable impact on trading balance (by sub stitution for imports a increasing exports) 25 · 100 Net effect on the balanc of payments after deduc ing foreseeable outgoin transfers t- 17 52 Annual addition to tax revenue (once tax exemp tions granted in accord ance with the investmen codes expire) - 7 32 the negotiators of the second Yaoundé Convention have made a number of innovations designed to strengthen the means of action available to the EIB; this will make it easier for the Associated States to use this institution, as the Parliamentary Conference had hoped.
+14 projects financed from EIB resources 7 projects financed from EDF resources Total (estimates in approxima te figures) , 226 50 276 Contribution to a total industrial investment of (6,650) (1,900) (8,850) Number of jobs created directly (0,000) (1,000) (0,000) New added value created each year: (a) industrial added value, created directly 59 24 .
+83 (b) allowing for foreseeable indirect effects 120 50 170 Favourable impact on trading balance (by sub- stitution for imports and increasing exports) 75 25 · 100 Net effect on the balance of payments after deducting foreseeable outgoing transfers 35 17 52 Annual addition to tax revenue (once tax exemptions granted in accordance with the investment codes expire) 25 7 32

 It may be felt that these results, in particular the creation of 8,850 new jobs in the AASM, are still unsatisfactory having regard to the real needs and the number of young people who have received school and university education and are coming onto the labour market.
 105. In this respect the new Convention reflects the desire of the Community to increase the funds available for industrialization projects while at the same time achieving greater flexibility and efficiency in the granting of aid through more appropriate procedures.
-By joint agreement
+By joint agreement the negotiators of the second Yaoundé Convention have made a number of innovations designed to strengthen the means of action available to the EIB; this will make it easier for the Associated States to use this institution, as the Parliamentary Conference had hoped.